apilayer/currencylayer-API/docs/features.md

 ## Historical Rates (available to all users)

-The currencylayer API provides accurate *EOD (End of Day)* Exchange Rate data for every day since 1999.
+The currencylayer API provides accurate *EOD (End of Day)* Exchange Rate data for each day of the past 16 years.

 Historical Rates may be accessed by simply appending the `date` parameter with a valid date (Format: `YYYY-MM-DD`) to the API's `historical` Endpoint.